| |

 - Sexual Activity

 Urge Incontinence: The inability to control the sudden urge to urinate.
 Patients typically state, "When I have to go, I HAVE to go."
 They need to find a bathroom right away without delay.
-Certain things may trigger urge incontinence, such as: - The sound or touch of running water
+Certain things may trigger urge incontinence, such as:

 - Putting one's keys in the door upon arriving home